Skip to Content

 While many of the hikes we’ve looked at are open around the clock, don’t attempt them outside of daylight hours as you can end up in a whole world of trouble if you’re trapped out in the wilds overnight.

-One thing you must always do is to factor in plenty of time to complete your hike in daylight hours as many trails can become hazardous after dark.
+One thing you must always do is factor in plenty of time to complete your hike during daylight hours, as many trails can become hazardous after dark.

 Should you require rescuing, you are likely to be hit with a heavy bill so don’t let that person be you!